Stephcraft/Project-16x16/CONTRIBUTING.md

 That's it for the Source tree setup!
 Now, you are ready to [open up the code editor](wiki).
 Don't forget to come back to this file when you are ready to know about [the Process of Making Changes](#the-process-of-making-changes).

 ## The Process of Making Changes
+### Before starting coding... formatting rules!
+Having a codebase formatted consistently  makes things easier.
+Code will be easier to understand for new contributors and the risk of mistakes will be reduced.
+Make sure to configure your IDE so that it uses **Eclipse_formatter.xml** file rules.
+You can also tell your IDE to automatically format the code before each save action.
+It is importanto to make sure that the code is formatted before any commit.

 ### Issues
 You are now ready to contribute!
 Github represents tasks as issues.
 You can find all of the issues [here](https://github.com/Stephcraft/Project-16x16/issues) or in the **Issues** tab of the repository.
 If you found a bug, would like to add a feature or simply do not find something interesting to contribute to, then you can [create your own issue](https://github.com/Stephcraft/Project-16x16/issues/new).